 To print the eMAR pdf file from the downloaded eMAR file directory:

 1. Double Click on the desktop shortcut "eMAR Backup Downloads."
-If not found, contact IT staff at techsupport@shepherdvillage.org or extension 331 or 344.
+If not found, contact IT staff at

 2. Right-click on the most recent file and select Extract All, and then follow the prompted instructions: